|N9EWO Review :

 Both the WJ-8711(A) and it's old very close cousin HF-1000(A) both use a INTERNAL switching power supply that provides voltage to all circuits.
 But do not confuse this supply with switching types that are used in consumer/computer or even amateur radio equipment.
 These are low cost and noisy supplies .

 This excellent "custom" commercial supply was built by "Condor" in Mexico (model number SP1348A).
 It runs extremely clean with no RF hash and with only moderate heat.

 We see a small surge protection device (an MOV) mounted near the power switch, but one would be advised to use a additional plug in device (non-MOV) to protect the set even more from power surges and spikes.
 A "zero-surge" (http://www.zerosurge.com/) or a "Brick Wall" (http://www.brickwall.com) surge protection product would be a excellent idea here.
 Switching supplies are more subject to surge and spike damage.

 But over the years I have only heard of two folks with any power supply failure issues in these receivers (a couple of capacitor failures).
-See "user input" near the bottom of this page for more information on this topic.
+Again please see near the bottom of this page for more information on this topic.

 *** S-Meter Markings ***

 The "Signal Meter" is only calibrated in dBm.
 So you have to do a bit of conversion over to standard s-units.
-Beter yet just use my free conversion chart below.
+Better yet just use my free conversion chart below.
 The later versions of the HF-1000 did indicate a few "S-Unit points" (along with dBm as well).
 It works excellent with it's "true" readings and have yet to see it pin .

 HF-1000 Meter Conversion Chart (from dBm to S-Units).